isaacyakl/brandojs/README.md

 );
 ```

-`bRando.new()` returns the created backgound randomizer object and automatically plays it.
+`bRando.new()` returns the created background randomizer object and automatically plays it.
 If no elements were found using the selector string, the function returns error code `1` instead.

-If the selector string was already used to create a randomizer, the old randomizer will be deleted before creating a new one.
+If the selector string was already used to create a randomizer, the old randomizer will be removed before creating a new one.

 The `background_array` may be any combination of background properties.
 See [https://developer.mozilla.org/en-US/docs/Web/CSS/background](https://developer.mozilla.org/en-US/docs/Web/CSS/background).
 For example: